About the Community

 As a Community we are always keen to encourage young families to join our small Community.
 Please do get in touch if you'd like to try island living, and have the skills and/or means of generating an income on the island.

-There is a fine modern school with a nursery class and six children in primary.
-At the age of twelve pupils have to continue their education in Mallaig which entails boarding during the week and every second weekend.
+There is a fine modern primary school on the island with a nursery class and six children in primary.
+Close to the school is a playground, poly tunnel, Forest School and the Community Hall for indoor sports, plays and activities.
+At the age of twelve pupils have to continue their education in Mallaig at the High School, which entails boarding at the Hostel during the week, and returning home at the weekends.

 Muck has no mains electricity.
-The island is powered by a community run wind/photovolatic power scheme with a back-up diesel generator to supply the island with electricity.
+The island is powered by a community owned and managed wind/photovoltaic power scheme with a back-up diesel generator to supply the island with electricity.
 In the past each house had their own diesel generator.
 A new pier was constructed which enables the Caledonian MacBrayne ferry to dock at Muck.
 Previously passengers and freight had to be offloaded into a flit boat to complete the journey to shore.

 Visitors are welcome to attend any community events, such as ceilidhs, fund-raising evenings etc while they are here.
 In 2012 the Community were delighted to complete their new Community Hall, the first purpose built facility for islanders and visitors to enjoy:

 Enquiries, bookings & rates: firstname.lastname@example.org or tel: 01687 462362

 The Isle of Muck Community is very grateful to the following for funding this facility: BIG Lottery Fund, SRDP - Rural Priorities, Hugh Fraser Foundation, The Robertson Trust, Highland Council, Highlands & Island Enterprise, The Mackintosh Foundation and to all those who helped the Community to fund-raise and made generous donations.
 Thank you very much.